Simona Lavagnini & Luigi Goglia: "We have become a gateway to Europe and Italy for many multinationals"

-LGV is an independent Italian law firm that has acquired an extensive and in-depth experience in the IP sector.
-The founding partners spoke to Leaders League about the firm's strategy for growth and success in the sector.
+The founding partners of LGV Avvocati speak to us about the firm's strategy for growth and its success in the IP sector.

-Simona Lavagnini and Luigi Goglia.
-The firm’s DNA can be best described as a dynamic combination between an open approach to client relationships, a firm commitment to understanding objectives and achieving concrete results and, last but certainly not least, a living passion for IP law that drives each LGV professional towards delivering the best possible service.
+Simona Lavagnini & Luigi Goglia: The firm’s DNA can be best described as a dynamic combination between an open approach to client relationships, a firm commitment to understanding objectives and achieving concrete results and, last but certainly not least, a living passion for IP law that drives each LGV professional towards delivering the best possible service.

-Leaders League.
-In the Italian IP landscape, how do you differentiate from your competitors?
+In the Italian IP landscape, how do you differentiate yourself from your competitors?

-Moreover, the firm covers in-depth all IP subjects, ranging from so-called hard IP (patents, models, trademarks) to soft IP (copyright and new technologies).
-On this point it must be said that LGV has successfully used in certain areas of IP legal instruments that would normally belong to another, thus highlighting the transversal competence of the firm.
+Moreover, the firm covers all IP subjects in depth, ranging from so-called hard IP (patents and design rights) to soft IP (copyright and trademarks).
+On this point it must be said that LGV has successfully used, in certain areas of IP, legal instruments that would normally belong to other practice areas, thus highlighting the transversal competence of the firm.
 Furthermore, in each field the firm can claim a high level of competence and proven experience both with regard to contentious as well as non-contentious matters, which allows LGV to accurately assess and adjust each decision having regard to the correlated legal and commercial benefits and risks.

 Finally, the firm has acquired and developed ways of managing cases in a similar manner to how businesses operate.
 Attention is given not just to the final concrete results desired by the client, but also to the need to “speak their same language” in terms of timing, reports and updates, predictability of outcomes and costs management, these being the parameters that frame the achievement of results.

-Leaders League.
-In your opinion what makes a good intellectual property Lawyer?
+In your opinion, what makes a good IP lawyer?

-Simona Lavagnini and Luigi Goglia.
-LGV has always been projected onto the international legal market and, indeed, has achieved significant results in doing so.
+LGV has always been projected onto the international legal market, and has achieved significant results in doing so.

 To begin with, the firm has since its inception worked with international clients, some of whom are very large multinational entities.
-LGV has cultivated the relationship with these clients and has literally become a gateway to Italy and Europe for many of them.
-In addition to the professionalism of the firm’s lawyers, who are expected to meet international and not merely local Italian standards, LGV has managed to create a network of experts who can provide an all-round support to clients who often need wide encompassing assistance.
+LGV has cultivated relationships with these clients and has very much become a gateway to Italy and Europe for many of them.
+In addition to the professionalism of the firm’s lawyers, who are expected to meet international and not merely local standards, LGV has managed to create a network of experts who can provide all-round support to clients who often need wide encompassing assistance.
 The consequence has been that certain activities deemed crucial to the client business have been entirely concentrated on LGV and, indeed, as a result the firm itself has consolidated its position on the international legal market.

-Leaders League.
-The development of talent within the firm seems to be important for you, how do you attract and motivate young legal professionals?
+The development of talent within the firm seems to be important for you.
+How do you attract and motivate young legal professionals?

-Simona Lavagnini and Luigi Goglia.
-The firm’s client base is composed of a wide range of both international and Italian clients which operate in diverse fields.
-Among these LGV can count multinational corporations who operate within the technology sector and produce hardware and software that is sold globally, but also an Italian producer of software that is used in the insurance sector; a world-wide producer of sports attire and equipment, in one case, and an highly known European manufacturer of footwear in another; companies that specialise in the production of, for example, industrial equipment such as boilers, waste disposal systems, and photovoltaic modules.
+LGV's client base is composed of a wide range of both international and Italian clients which operate in diverse fields.
+Among these, LGV can count multinational corporations who operate within the technology sector and produce hardware and software that is sold globally, but also an Italian producer of software that is used in the insurance sector; a worldwide producer of sports attire and equipment; and a highly known European manufacturer of footwear; and companies that specialise in the production of, for example, industrial equipment such as boilers, waste-disposal systems and photovoltaic modules.
 The firm also assists certain Italian clients who have developed skin treatment processes and others who produce sanitary equipment.
 And again, clients of LGV operate in as diverse fields as videogames, fashion, automobiles and construction.
-The firm truly is involved in assisting clients, both domestic and foreign, who operate in a wide variety of sectors.
+The firm truly is involved in assisting clients, both domestic and foreign, that operate in a wide variety of sectors.

 The European Commission’s approval of the copyright directive in April threw more gas on the fire.
 In a few years, the internet has become – among other things – the main market fo...